I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_provider.md

 } WWAN_PROVIDER, *PWWAN_PROVIDER;
 ````

-## -struct-fields
+## Members

-### -field ProviderId
+            `ProviderId`

             A NULL-terminated numeric (0-9) string that represents the network provider identity.

 For GSM-based networks, this string is a concatenation of a three-digit Mobile Country Code (MCC) and